John R. Cummins Farmhouse

+History

 Cummins and his wife, Martha "Mattie" Cummins, established a farmstead on the property in 1856.
 They built the house in 1879-1880 and lived there until 1908.
 Cummins was a horticulturist who helped to establish the Minnesota Horticultural Society.
 During his horticultural experiments, Cummins corresponded with other horticulturalists in the area, including Peter Gideon, Jonathan Taylor Grimes, Henry Lyman, William Macintosh, E.R.
 Pond, and others.
 Cummins primarily grew wheat as a farm crop.

 In 1908, Edwin and Harriet Sprague Phipps bought the farm and lived there until 1934.
 The Phipps family raised grain, vegetables, and flowers, and Edwin earned the title "Asparagus King of Hennepin County" for the vegetables he sold at a stand on nearby U.S. Route 212 (Flying Cloud Drive).
 Harriet Phipps planted a large bed of peonies in about 1920.
 The peony bed exists to this day.
 Her daughter, Mildred Grill, remarked, "The peony bed has been there for over 60 years.
 Mother put in 500 plants.
 There wasn't another bed like it in the county.
 She sold flowers in season."
 Their son-in-law and daughter, Martin and Mildred Grill, owned the house from 1934 through 1976.
 Martin, nicknamed "Pappy", built an airplane landing strip on the property in 1937.
 In 1941, the United States Navy arranged to use the landing strip for student pilots from Wold-Chamberlain Airport (now Minneapolis-St. Paul International Airport) to make practice approaches.
 After World War II was over, Grill sold the landing strip and some additional land to American Aviation, Inc. The field is now known as Flying Cloud Airport.